getsentry/sentry.engineering/data/blog/how-to-refactor-and-not-break-things.md

 > Make the change easy, then make the easy change.
 (Warning, the first part might be hard)

-In this first phase, we moved existing functionality away from the Hub into the Scope.
+In this first phase, we moved existing functionality from the Hub into the Scope.
 We did several PRs that each moved one or two functions from the Hub into the Scope and changed the function in the Hub to call its counterpart in the Scope.

 This way we had a couple of smaller PRs that each dealt with one topic and were easy to review.